 TRAINING ACTION: Use pocket money to help your kids learn to be patient with their money.

 If you spend time training your kids to follow these rules from an early age, they will grow up to be financially healthy and wealthy.
+One way to teach them is to get them to read my book, Grandpa's Fortune Fables.
+They will learn the rules via a series of fun stories.

 Don’t underestimate how hard these are to follow.
-Your kids need to be well trained.
+Your kids need to be well-trained.
 If you aren’t already, consider giving them pocket money so they can start their training.

 Look to start investing.
 You can do this in your name and share it with your kids or put it in their name.
-Whilst it takes a bit of admin to setup (like setting up a bank account), it can really make a big difference.
-Feel free to email (email@example.com) if you need any guidance.
+Whilst it takes a bit of admin to set up (like setting up a bank account), it can really make a big difference.
+Feel free to email (firstname.lastname@example.org) if you need any guidance.

 Both you and your kids need to be patient when it comes to money and their money training.
 If they are patient, then the world will reward them over time.